Smingvin/srdjanmisic/content/_index.md

 ## 4) The writer doesn’t degrade your brand like a snake-oil salesman

-A competent copywriter is a partner who simplifies, sharpens and enhances your message, magnifying the impact your business has on people’s lives.
+A competent copywriter is a partner who simplifies, sharpens and enhances your message so that it can live up to your products' full potential.

 To accomplish that, the copywriter relies on an arsenal of persuasion techniques, using them as sharp operating instruments.